iguissouma/nx-console-idea-plugin/README.md

 <!-- Plugin description -->
 This plugin will add support for projects using [Nx](http://nx.dev/) dev tools.
+- Open `nx.json` file
+- Right button and choose `Show Nx Tasks`
+- A tool window will appear with the available tasks, you can double-click to run the Nx task.

+- You can also run tasks from the `RunAnything` command, just type `nx run <task>` you'll get the list of available tasks, choose one to execute.

 <!-- Plugin description end -->

 ## Installation